Mhamad-Rzgar/Mhamad-Rzgar/README.md

 - **Backend Development:** Proficient with backend technologies like Node.js and Firebase, ensuring robust and scalable solutions.
 - **Frontend Craftsmanship:** Experienced in creating dynamic and intuitive UIs with ReactJS.
 - **AI & ML Enthusiast:** A keen interest in AI, specifically in machine learning and natural language processing.
-- **Database Expertise:** Deep understanding of databases like MongoDb and MySQL.
+- **Database Expertise:** Deep understanding of databases like MongoDB and MySQL.

 ## 🔧 Technologies & Tools